-We have generally funded operations in recent years through the use of existing cash balances, supplemented from time to time with the proceeds of longterm debt and borrowings under our credit facilities.
-Our principal sources of liquidity include cash and cash equivalents totaling \$47.0 million as of March 31, 2017.
+We have generally funded operations in recent years through the use of existing cash balances, supplemented from time to time with the proceeds of long-term debt and borrowings under our credit facilities.
+Our principal sources of liquidity include cash and cash equivalents totaling \$44.1 million as of September 30, 2017.

-In February 2016, we committed to a cost efficiency program that encompasses a series of measures intended to allow us to more efficiently operate in a leaner, and more directed cost structure.
-These measures include reductions in our workforce, consolidation of facilities, transfers of certain business processes to lower cost regions and reductions in other third-party services costs.
-We anticipate that the cost efficiency program will be substantially complete by the end of the second quarter of 2017.
+In February 2016, we committed to a cost efficiency program that encompassed a series of measures intended to allow us to more efficiently operate in a leaner, more directed cost structure.
+These measures included reductions in our workforce, consolidation of facilities, transfers of certain business processes to lower cost regions and reductions in other third-party services costs.
+The cost efficiency program was substantially complete as of June 30, 2017.

 In connection with the cost efficiency program, on February 26, 2016, we entered into the Financing Agreement with the Lenders.
-Pursuant to the Financing Agreement, we entered into a term loan in the aggregate principal amount of \$100.0 million.
-The Financing Agreement also provides us with the ability to draw up to a maximum of \$5.0 million in revolving credit.
+Pursuant to the Financing Agreement, we entered into a term loan in the original aggregate principal amount of \$100.0 million.
+The Financing Agreement also originally provided us with the ability to draw up to a maximum of \$5.0 million in revolving credit.
 All outstanding loans under the Financing Agreement will become due and payable in February 2021, or in May 2020 if the \$125.0 million in outstanding principal of the Notes has not been repaid or refinanced by such time.

 The Financing Agreement contains customary representations and warranties, covenants, mandatory prepayments, and events of default under which our payment obligations may be accelerated.
-On March 14, 2017, we entered into an Amendment to our Financing Agreement, with the lenders party thereto.
-The Amendment modifies the covenant requiring us to maintain a Leverage Ratio (defined to mean the ratio of (a) total funded indebtedness to (b) consolidated EBITDA) such that following the Effective Date, we are required to keep a Leverage Ratio of no greater than 3.50:1.00 for the four quarters ending March 31, 2017, 4.20:1.00 for the four quarters ending June 30, 2017, 4.75:1.00 for the four quarters ending September 30, 2017, 4.80:1.00 for the four quarters ending over time from 3.50:1.00 to 2.50:1.00.
-Following the Effective Date, interest accrues on outstanding borrowings under the credit facility and the term loan (each as defined in the Financing Agreement) at a rate of either the LIBOR Rate (as defined in the Financing Agreement) plus 7.25% or a Reference Rate (as defined in the Financing Agreement) plus 6.25%, at the option of Avid.
-As of March 31, 2017 we were in compliance with the Financing Agreement covenants.
+On March 14, 2017, we entered into the First Amendment to our Financing Agreement.
+The First Amendment modifies the covenant requiring us to maintain a Leverage Ratio (defined to mean the ratio of (a) total funded indebtedness to (b) consolidated EBITDA) such that following the Amendment No. 1 Effective Date, we are required to keep a Leverage Ratio of no greater than 3.50:1.00 for the four quarters ended March 31, 2017, 4.20:1.00 for the four quarters ended June 30, 2017, 4.75:1.00 for the four quarters ended September 30, 2017, 4.80:1.00 for the four quarters ending December 31, 2017, 4:40:1.00 for each of the four quarters ending March 31, 2018 through March 31, 2019, respectively, and thereafter declining over time from 3.50:1.00 to 2.50:1.00.
+Following the Amendment No. 1 Effective Date, interest accrues on outstanding borrowings under the credit facility and the term loan (each as defined in the Financing Agreement) at a rate of either the LIBOR Rate (as defined in the Financing Agreement) plus 7.25% or a Reference Rate (as defined in the Financing Agreement) plus 6.25%, at the option of Avid.
+As of September 30, 2017, we were in compliance with the Financing Agreement covenants.